 This type is grown in the Sidamo region south of the capital, Addis Ababa.
 It is the most southern and most productive province in the country.
 The region is well known for having ideal climate conditions for growing coffee.
-This is all due to high altitudes of between a 1600 - 1900 meters, ample rainfall, optimal temperature, and rich soil.
+This is all due to high altitudes, between 1,600–1,900 meters, ample rainfall, optimal temperature and rich soil.

-Washed Sidamos are typically high quality coffee with unique flavors like sweet lemon and floral, and an ideal balance between acidity and body.
+Washed Sidamos are typically high-quality coffee with unique flavors like sweet lemon and floral, plus an ideal balance between acidity and body.
 Sometimes this type can be compared favorably with coffee from the Yirgacheffe region.

 For Ethiopian coffees, the Grade 2 signifies that the coffee is washed.
-Also, the difference between grade 1 and 2 is defined by the number of visible defects in the prep.
-If a coffee receives a grade 1 classification, it has 0–3 defects; this is rare!
+Also, the difference between Grades 1 and 2 is defined by the number of visible defects in the prep.
+If a coffee receives a Grade 1 classification, it has 0–3 defects; this is rare!
 Grade 2 coffees allow 4–12 defects.
-Typically the quality of washed coffees is more consistent than that of unwashed coffees.
+Typically, the quality of washed coffees is more consistent than that of unwashed coffees.

-savory, pleasant citrus notes, milk chocolate, tea leaves, balanced, smooth soft body, delicate clean finish, smooth, tea like, sweet, floral, lemony, bright acidity
+Savory, pleasant citrus notes, milk chocolate, balanced, smooth soft body, delicate clean finish, smooth, tea like, sweet, floral, lemony, bright acidity.